alfredotasty/Multiple-Tenancy-Hyperledger-Besu/README.md

 ![besuAndTesseraDiagram drawio](https://user-images.githubusercontent.com/73258014/195951920-17386857-7483-4293-94a0-7761cdacb8eb.png)

-private transaction on hyperledger besu in integration with tessera. tessera will use the same key pair as besu node and decryp transaction with signature solution and return to besu node transaction that tessera return to besu that call enclave transaction and besu node will be sending to next process call minning for distribute transaction to all node
+private transaction on hyperledger besu integration with tessera. tessera will use the same key pair as besu node and decryp transaction with signature solution and send to tessera endpoint node that we want to do some private transaction by P2P network. when finished P2P process tessera will return to besu node that return transaction call enclave transaction. besu node will be sending transaction to next process call minning for distribute transaction to all nodes when transaction distributed the only node that can be read data in enclave transaction is endpoint node

 example Web3Quorum sending transaction